 DAYVIGO (lemborexant) by Eisai is orexin receptor antagonists [moa].
 Approved for orexin receptor antagonist [epc].
 First approved in 2019.

-DAYVIGO (lemborexant) is an oral small-molecule orexin receptor antagonist approved by the FDA on December 20, 2019, for the treatment of insomnia.
-It works by blocking orexin signaling in the brain, which promotes wakefulness, thereby facilitating sleep initiation and maintenance.
-As a first-in-class mechanism within the orexin antagonist class, DAYVIGO represents an alternative to traditional benzodiazepines and sedating antihistamines for insomnia management.
+DAYVIGO (lemborexant) is an oral orexin receptor antagonist approved in December 2019 for the treatment of insomnia.
+It works by blocking orexin signaling in the brain, which promotes sleep onset and maintenance.
+The drug is indicated for adults with insomnia and represents a mechanistically distinct approach to sleep disorders.

 Orexin Receptor Antagonists